Pest control operators (PCOs) need to have a good understanding of Safety data sheets (SDSs) and the information in them.

 Safety data sheet – currency

-The date of issue is specified at the top of the MSDS, this indicates when the document was last issued or revised.
+The date of issue is specified at the top of the SDS, this indicates when the document was last issued or revised.
 Revisions are usually issued when new information becomes available, such as evidence of adverse health effects.

 Safety data sheet – sections